tm-LBenson/AWS-Slides/_posts/2024-1-5-section-2-ec2-lesson-2.md

 ### Introduction to Security Groups

-Security groups act as virtual firewalls for EC2 instances, crucial for controlling access and securing your resources in AWS.
+Security groups act as virtual firewalls for EC2 instances, important for controlling access and securing your resources in AWS.
 Here's a detailed look at how security groups work:

 #### What are Security Groups?